 Other Special Projects:

-Christmas Boxes for World Vision; cookie plates given to those in need of cheer, get well wishes, sympathy, or “thank you for all you do”.
+Operation Christmas Child shoeboxes, an outreach of Samaritan’s Purse; cookie plates given to those in need of cheer, get-well wishes, sympathy, or “Thank you for all you do.”

 In the words of one of our most loved past Mission Chairs, “Truly, you have loved one another.
 May we all continue to grow and serve the Lord as we become like Christ and make him known.”